idzan/idzan-wp2static-conversion/README.md

 ## to do

-* fix projects not exporting correctly
+* fix projects not exporting correctly - found error, pods not loading correctly
-* site optimizations with autooptimize - partialy done
+* site optimizations with wp-optimize - partialy done, mostly minify and db cleanup
 * more image compression
 * fix deploying static site, check older project on netlify - done
+* fix nav menu, glitching
 * other things that might find, lol